Evaluate Big Strategic Choices

 The financial perspective is a great place to start to evaluate big strategic choices and market potential.
 Use it as a checkpoint to ensure that it is worth the time and effort to keep your big bets moving forward.

-Are your ways of working aligned with your big bets?
+Are your ways of working aligned with your strategic big bets — or are they quietly pulling you back toward the past?

 The Bottom Line